gapost/hdf5oct/README.md

 In this manner, the data is copied "as-is" from memory to disk, minimizing overhead and memory allocations.

-An OCTAVE user storing data to and reading back from HDF5 will not notice any difference.
-However, when a `hdf5oct`-generated HDF5 dataset is opened by another application, or vice-versa, the arrays will appear transposed.
+An OCTAVE user employing `hdf5oct` to export/import data to/from HDF5 files will not notice any difference.
+However, when a `hdf5oct`-generated file is opened by another application, or vice-versa, the arrays will appear transposed.

 # Installation #########################